-Dose-escalated cetuximab tolerated in colorectal cancerJuly 5th, 2012 in Cancer /
+Dose-escalated cetuximab tolerated in colorectal cancerJuly 5, 2012 in Medicine & Health / Cancer

 (HealthDay) -- For patients with irinotecan-refractory metastatic colorectal cancer (CRC), dose escalation of cetuximab is well tolerated and may improve response and disease control rates, but patients experience more grade ≥2 skin reactions, according to a study published online July 2 in the Journal of Clinical Oncology.